kazuho/protected-sni/draft-kazuho-protected-sni.md

 # Introduction

-As discussed in SNI Encryption in TLS Through Tunneling {{!I-D.huitema-tls-sni-encryption}}, it is becoming important to protect from observers the name of the server a client is attempting access.
+As discussed in SNI Encryption in TLS Through Tunneling {{I-D.huitema-tls-sni-encryption}}, it is becoming important to protect from observers the name of the server a client is attempting access.
-However, Transport Layer Security (TLS) version 1.3 {{!I-D.ietf-tls-tls13}} transmits the Server Name Indication extension (([RFC6066], section 3) unencrypted.
+However, Transport Layer Security (TLS) version 1.3 {{I-D.ietf-tls-tls13}} transmits the Server Name Indication extension (([RFC6066], section 3) unencrypted.

 This memo defines the TLS-Bootstrap DNS Resource Record and two TLS extensions: the Encrypted SNI Extension, the Semi-Static Key Share Extension, that when being used together provides a way to transmit the server name in an encrypted form.